April 7 in Pop Culture History

 1906 (Volcano) Mount Vesuvius erupted and devastated Naples.

-1927 -The first public display of a long distance television transmission was viewed by a group of newspaper reporters and dignitaries in the auditorium of AT&T Bell Telephone Laboratories, New York, via telephone lines from Washington, DC.
+1927 -The first public display of a long-distance television transmission was viewed by a group of newspaper reporters and dignitaries in AT&T Bell Telephone Laboratories, New York auditorium, via telephone lines from Washington, DC.

 1933 – Prohibition in the United States was repealed for beer of no more than 3.2% alcohol by weight.